 by Texas Homesteader ~

-How do you stay warm when the power goes out?
-What about keeping water pipes from freezing?
-Protecting septic lines?
 Are generators, propane grills or gas stovetops good to use for heat in the home?
 Here are a few tips for keeping warm in winter’s freezing temps when the power goes out.

-(Note: Some links in this post are for further information from earlier posts I’ve written.
+(Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
-If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
-But the price you pay will NOT change.
-It’s an easy way to support this blog without anything coming out of your pocket.
-So click often!
-Thank you!)
+If you click and buy something I could receive a tiny commission.)

-Our Historic-Proportion Texas Winter Storm
+Our Historic Severe Texas Winter Storm

+It was a bad one.
 Texas was hit with a prolonged dangerous polar vortex winter storm.
 At one point the entire state of Texas (every county in the whole state) was under a winter storm warning.
 That’s one for the record books, y’all

 It’s a dangerous situation, y’all.
 How do you keep warm when the power goes out?